ProjectEvergreen/greenwood/www/pages/docs/configuration.md

 ### Static Router

-Setting the `staticRouter` option to `true` will add a small router runtime in production for static pages to provent needing full page reloads when navigation between pages that share a template.
+Setting the `staticRouter` option to `true` will add a small router runtime in production for static pages to prevent needing full page reloads when navigation between pages that share a template.
 For example, the Greenwood website is entirely static, outputting an HTML file per page however, if you navigate from the _Docs_ page to the _Getting Started_ page, you will notice the site does not require a full page load.
 Instead, the router will just swap out the content of the page much like client-side SPA router would.
 This technique is similar to how projects like [**pjax**](https://github.com/defunkt/jquery-pjax) and [**Turbolinks**](https://github.com/turbolinks/turbolinks) work, and like what you can see on websites like GitHub.

 #### Example